GenThrive/WFC_PROD/README.md

 ### Dependancies

-The GRACE Water Footprint Calculator requires:
+The EcoRise Water Footprint Calculator requires:

 - [Node.js](http://node.js) installed on the build system.
 As a note, this is only required as a build dependancy
 - Bower (Node Module)